FrancescaPietrobon/ID-Documents-OCRs/README.md

 - [YOLOv8-Binary Branch](https://github.com/FrancescaPietrobon/ID-Documents-OCRs/tree/yolov8-binary)

 Click on the branch links above to directly access the code and training details for each model.

+## CI/CD Pipeline and Training Process

+The training process utilized a CI/CD pipeline on GitLab, incorporating CML (Continuous Machine Learning) and DVC (Data Version Control), with the training data stored on AWS S3.

+To initiate training, load the data into the storage location set in `.dvc/config` using DVC and complete any missing data configurations in the `.gitlab-ci.yml` file.

+This repository provides only a summary of the code used and the training results.